opendocsg/opendoc-state-courts-practice-directions-2021/PART-14-BILLS-OF-COSTS-FOR-ASSESSMENT.md

 >>(ii) [Form 27](https://epd-statecourts-2021.opendoc.gov.sg/Forms/Appendix%20A1/Form%2027.pdf) in Appendix A1 to these Practice Directions should be used for non-contentious business.

->(c) Bills of costs required to be assessed under section 18(3) of the Motor Vehicles (Third Party Risks and Compensation) Act (Cap 189):
+>(c) Bills of costs required to be assessed under section 18(3) of the Motor Vehicles (Third Party Risks and Compensation) Act 1960:

 >>(i) Whenever a solicitor-and-own-client bill is required to be assessed by virtue of the above-captioned Act, a bill should be drawn up for assessment between the solicitor and his own client *and* another bill drawn up for assessment between the client and the other party to the proceedings in which the solicitor acted for the client.
 A waiver of the filing fees for the solicitor-and-own-client bill may be requested for when this bill is filed.

->>(ii) The party-and-party bill should be filed first and the solicitor-and-own-client should reference the first bill.
+>>(ii) The party-and-party bill should be filed first and the solicitor-and-own-client bill should reference the first bill.

 >>(iii) The party-and-party bill and the solicitor-and-own-client bill can be drawn up as described in sub-paragraphs (a) and (b) above with the modification set out in sub-paragraph (iv) below.